How I broke Envato Search Engine

 Published at – 5 min read – 1025 words

 How Envato managed two critical vulnerabilities discovered by me

-Envato devs hadn't developed a strong firewall in order to avoid any XSS Attack, and I noticed that I could perform a XSS Injection.
+Envato devs had not developed a strong filter in order to avoid any XSS Attack, and I noticed that I could perform a XSS Injection.
 I have contacted Envato and, after some investigations, they have discovered that my vulnerabilities were critical!
 They thanked me and patched the vulnerabilities within 5 business days.
 Good job Envato!!

 How everything started

 Presently I am an Envato Author, web developer, and a security researcher.
 I believe that security must be a priority for companies like Envato, and I have been selling my own projects since August.
 Envato has, at the moment, over 1 million customers and sold over 41 million products.

 In terms of the XSS Injection, it began out of a curiosity of whether or not I could simply “break” the machine.
 Opening the browser and searching for one of the markets that Envato serves, I imagined what could possibly break.
 Of course, before taking any action, I read into Envato’s Bug Bounty program.

 “Remember that you are not authorized to do any tests until you can accept the Envato Bug Bounty program.”